Python caches

 Has a Python API:

-It seems to target small records, of 1-2 kilobytes, and bigger stuff is less efficient.
+It seems to target small records, of 1–2 kilobytes; larger items are less efficient.

 3 Dogpile.cache